Camptodactyly Fibrous Tissue Hyperplasia Skeletal DysplasiaSymptoms, Doctors, Treatments, Advances & More

 ETSU Family Practice - Kingsport

-.
+Mark Brummel is a primary care provider, practicing in Family Medicine in Kingsport, Tennessee.
 Dr. Brummel is rated as an Experienced provider by MediFind in the treatment of Camptodactyly Fibrous Tissue Hyperplasia Skeletal Dysplasia.
-His top areas of expertise are Pelvic Floor Dysfunction, Chronic Obstructive Pulmonary Disease (COPD), Type 2 Diabetes (T2D), and Lung Metastases.
+His clinical expertise encompasses Pelvic Floor Dysfunction, Chronic Obstructive Pulmonary Disease (COPD), Type 2 Diabetes (T2D), and Lung Metastases.
+Dr. Brummel is board certified in American Board Of Family Medicine.